 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Automation Blueprint: Automated Content Sharing Phase – Summary
+WordPress Traffic Blueprint: Automated Content Distribution Phase – Summary

-Once your website or blog and plugins have been configured and set up, all you have to do to automatically start generating more web traffic is post content consistently.
+Once you have your website or blog and plugins fully set up and configured, all you have to do then is post content on a regular basis to automatically start generating new traffic.

 This is the end of Part Four